kkrick-sdsu/k8s-recipes/vscode/readme.md

     kubectl -n $ns apply -f template-pvc.yaml
     ```
     - *Note*: If you get a validation warning message like 'The PersistentVolumeClaim "-home" is invalid...', then please verify that you saved your changes to the file

+### Running VS Code
 1. Modify the file `vscode-pod.yaml` to attach your home directory in the spec.volumes.home entry (line 58) such that the value matches "[your-sso-id-prefix]-home"; I.E.: "maztec-home"

-### Running VS Code
 1. (Optional) If you are running this in a shared namespace with other users, then we highly recommend that you append your SSO ID prefix to the metadata.name value (line 4)
     - *I.E*: If your SSO ID is maztec@sdsu.edu, line 4 should be modified to "vscode-gpu-maztec"
-    - *Note*: If you get a validation warning message like 'The Pod "vscode-gpu" is invalid:...', then please verify that you saved your changes to the file
 1. Schedule your VS Code job onto TIDE:
     ```bash
     kubectl -n $ns apply -f vscode-pod.yaml
     ```
+    - *Note*: If you get a validation warning message like 'The Pod "vscode-gpu" is invalid:...', then please verify that you modified and saved your changes to the file `vscode-pod.yaml`
 1. Check the status of your pod:
     ```bash
     kubectl -n $ns get pods